-- In the event of a release of silt the following procedure must be employed: - CHECK watercourses during periods of high rainfall or construction activities with potential for significant run-off. - Get the HELP you require to deal with the situation safely and inform Site Manager of the silting. - Implement mitigation measures immediately.
+- 101. In the event of a release of silt the following procedure must be employed: - CHECK watercourses during periods of high rainfall or construction activities with potential for significant run-off. - Get the HELP you require to deal with the situation safely and inform Site Manager of the silting.

+- Implement mitigation measures immediately.
 TRACE back to the source where possible.
 Consider whether the site activity should be halted. - PREVENT further spread of sediment downstream by implementing silt screens/booms etc. to help control sediment immediately.
-If already in place check for signs of damage. - MONITOR the effectiveness of protection measures daily and re-plan as necessary. - MAINTAIN silt bales/screens/sedimats/sedibags etc. regularly so they do not make problems worse. - REPORT the incident immediately to the Site Supervisor, the EnvCoW and EATL (within 30 minutes).
-The Environment Agency must be informed in the event of pollution to a surface water; Anglian Water and the relevant local planning authority must be contacted should pollution from site enter the surface water drain or foul drainage system. - REVIEW event to determine any actions required to prevent the incident from recurring.
+If already in place check for signs of damage. - MONITOR the effectiveness of protection measures daily and re-plan as necessary. - MAINTAIN silt bales/screens etc. regularly so they do not make problems worse. - REPORT the incident immediately to the Site Supervisor and to the EnvCoW.
+The Environment Agency must be informed in the event of pollution to a surface water; Anglian Water and the relevant local planning authority must be contacted should pollution from site enter the surface water drain or foul drainage system.
+EATL team must be informed as soon as is reasonably practicable if a regulatory body has been informed of an incident. - REVIEW event to determine any actions required to prevent the incident from recurring.
 Review the effectiveness of the response plan and make any changes necessary.